 Walls did it again for me.
-She wrote a lovely memoir that flows smoother than the White River in Vermont.
-In this story, she tells the tale of the time her mother left Walls and her sister alone at home for an extended period of time, which resulted in their journey to Virginia to stay with their uncle in their mothers hometown.
+She wrote a lovely novel that flows smoother than the White River in Vermont.
+In this story, she tells the tale of the Bean Holladay, in which her mother left her and her sister alone at home for an extended period of time, which resulted in their journey to Virginia to stay with their uncle in their mothers hometown.
 Uncovering both the history of their family and some less than pleasant traits of members in their new community, the two sisters have a lot to learn about what life can be like.

 And, of course, I loved the emus.